Ad-Dra/RNA_3Dto2D/README.md

 # RNA3Dto2D
 ## _RNA 3D Structure to 2D_

-RNA3Dto2D is a RNA structure converter/visualizer, powered by FR3D.
+RNA3Dto2D is a RNA structure converter/visualizer, using some of the functionalities provided by FR3D.

-### Citation
+### FR3D
 [FR3D](https://www.bgsu.edu/research/rna/software/fr3d.html) is a powerful tool developed by [BGSU](https://www.bgsu.edu) to find small RNA motifs (two to 20 nucleotides) in RNA 3D structures from the Protein Data Bank.

-### Papers
 **FR3D: Finding Local and Composite Recurrent Structural Motifs in RNA 3D Structures** Michael Sarver · Craig L. Zirbel · Jesse Stombaugh · Ali Mokdad · Neocles B. Leontis [Journal of Mathematical Biology](http://link.springer.com/journal/285).
 56, Nos.
 1-2, January 2008. [pdf](http://link.springer.com/article/10.1007%2Fs00285-007-0110-x).

 ## Goal of the tool
-The goal of the tool is to convert PDBx/mmCIF files into AAS/BPSEQ files and supply a visual output to TIKZ or PNG.
+The goal of the tool is to convert RNA 3D tructure contained in PDBx/mmCIF files into the secondary structure in AAS/BPSEQ formats and supply the visual output of the arc diagram of the structure in PNG ot TKZ (LateX compatible visualization).
 We used FR3D to identify base pairs.

 ## Installation
 Start by cloning this repository and executing the script `setup.py`